lkl2050/NLP-analysis-on-WeChat-data/README.md

 <img width="1270" alt="image" src="https://user-images.githubusercontent.com/10263993/136125214-17f491b8-1fdc-43a3-9db8-0ea418d92b8b.png">

 I used number of likes on the articles and ad labels as the dependent variables for the analysis.
-There are several existing features on each article that can be used as predictors:  \s\s
+There are several existing features on each article that can be used as predictors:
-clicksCount: number of clicks on the article\s\s
+clicksCount: number of clicks on the article
-originalFlag: whether the article was originally created (i.e., not shared) by the account\s\s
+originalFlag: whether the article was originally created (i.e., not shared) by the account
 orderNum: wechat allows influencers to upload several articles as a group each day.
 Influencers decide the order of the articles in the group.
 Normally, the firs article receives most views.

 ## Evaluation Metrics